ActuallyTaylor/Firefly/README.md

 </p>

 # Firefly
-Firefly is an iOS syntax highlighter based of off [Sourceful](https://github.com/twostraws/Sourceful), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and previously [Highlightr](https://github.com/raspu/Highlightr).
+Firefly is a pure swift iOS syntax highlighter based of off [Sourceful](https://github.com/twostraws/Sourceful), [SavannaKit](https://github.com/louisdh/savannakit), [SyntaxKit](https://github.com/palle-k/SyntaxKit), and previously [Highlightr](https://github.com/raspu/Highlightr).
 Highlighter has since been remove from the project in favor of a pure swift solution.

 # How does Firefly Work?
 Firefly is written in pure swift, and uses NSRegularExpressions for detecting tokens to highlight.
 Once tokens are detected they are colored based on the current theme.